Ineligible Asylum Claims – Information Sheet

 You cannot study unless you obtain a study permit.

-Any study permit previously issued to you is cancelled automatically by law once your removal order comes into force, within 7 days of your claim being found ineligible.
+Any study permit previously issued to you is cancelled automatically by law once your removal order comes into force, within 7 days of your claim being found ineligible, unless your removal order is stayed.

-If your claim is not eligible to be referred to the IRB but, based on the information currently available, you may later be eligible to submit a PRRA application once CBSA has initiated removal proceedings, you may be eligible for a study permit.
+If your claim is not eligible to be referred to the IRB but, based on the information currently available, you would later be eligible to apply for a PRRA, you may be eligible for a study permit.

 To obtain a work or study permit, you must submit an application to IRCC and pay the applicable processing fees, noting that these are non-refundable.